mohamedyd/awesome_resources/README.md

 ## ML Articles

+* [ML-Papers-Explained](https://github.com/dair-ai/ML-Papers-Explained): Explanations to key concepts in ML.

+* [Deep Learning Interviews: Hundreds of fully solved job interview questions from a wide range of key topics in AI](https://arxiv.org/abs/2201.00650): This reference is a home to hundreds of fully-solved problems, from a wide range of key topics in AI.

 * [From Zero to AI Research Scientist Full Resources Guide](https://github.com/ahmedbahaaeldin/From-0-to-Research-Scientist-resources-guide): A guide for anyone with basic programming knowledge or a computer science background interested in becoming a Research Scientist with 🎯 on Deep Learning and NLP.